‘The Masked Singer’ Winner, Monster T-Pain, Thought Rabbit ‘Was Going To Win The Whole Thing’

 T-Pain coincided the release of his sixth studio album, 1Up, with the final episode of The Masked Singer, and will launch a tour in support of the record in March.

-Meanwhile, The Masked Singer’s runner-up, the peacock — Donny Osmond — talked about his experience on the show during Thursday’s episode of The Talk, as previously reported by The Inquisitr.
+Meanwhile, The Masked Singer’s runner-up, the peacock, who was Donny Osmond, talked about his experience on the show during Thursday’s episode of The Talk, as previously reported by The Inquisitr.